cristiadu/SherbookHolmes/README.md

 An application using D3 visualization and Facebook API to show on a different way which things your friends like.

-Done as part of the Introduction to Human Computer Interaction course taught by Scott Klemmer at UCSD in 2014.
+Developed as part of the Introduction to Human Computer Interaction course taught by Scott Klemmer at UCSD in 2014.

 Design Principles Used
 --------------